What happens after our death?

 1. INTRODUCTION

-The ability for each of us to accept there is life after death generally relies on our religious faith.
+The ability, for each of us, to just accept there IS life after death generally relies on our religious faith.
 But note that within this website, the words “belief” and “faith” have ‘different meanings‘.
-And I shall firstly, here in the intro, explain the difference between the terms for us.
+And I shall, here in the intro, firstly explain the difference between the terms for us.

 Probably, most practising Christians have come to ‘believe’ in God’s existence.
 They consider they have proven to themselves, beyond reasonable doubt, that God does exist.
-And that normally happens through their life experiences or events in the Church.
+And that normally happens through their life experiences or events in the Church, all supported by their understanding of the Bible.
 A whole section, “Journey of faith” has been provided on this website to assist readers in that regard.
-Please just have a look at the article, “How to believe in God” for an explanation.
+Please just have a look at the article, “How to believe in God” for an overall explanation.

-BUT, although we may soundly believe that God exists, it is not possible to actually prove to ourselves that there even is life after death, i.e. it can never be tested during this life.
+BUT, although we MAY ‘soundly’ believe that God does exist, it is NOT possible to actually prove to ourselves that there even is life after death, i.e. it can never be proven during this life.
 We can only ‘accept through faith’ that the Christian Bible’s promise of life after death is truthful.
-We Christians are able to accept that this is so because we have proven to ourselves that other statements within the Bible (e.g. God provides unconditional loving care for us) are truthful.
+We Christians are usually able to accept that this is so because we have proven to ourselves that other statements within the Bible are truthful (e.g. we come to recognise that God really does provide us with unconditional loving care as described in the Bible).

 2. SO HOW DO WE GAIN A PLACE IN HEAVEN?